-To match the implementation challenges of EA systems the challenges with EHR applications include
+To match the implementation challenges of EA systems the challenges with EHR applications include business case for the investment is very difficult.

 1. Cost of implementation.
 Although hospitals are accustomed to making a significant expenditure in diagnostic and surgical equipment IT system investment has always been a challenge, even in the largely privatised US medical system.
 The benefits are also far less immediate than in diagnosis and treatment so making a